1869 English cricket season

-1869 was the 83rd season of cricket in England since the foundation of Marylebone Cricket Club (MCC).
+The 1869 English cricket season was the sixth since the legalisation of overarm bowling.
 The Cambridgeshire club went into demise, though a team called Cambridgeshire later played in two specially arranged matches, in 1869 against Yorkshire and in 1871 against Surrey.
 After that, Cambridgeshire ceased to be a first-class team.
 The problem was attributed to the lack of available amateurs to back up the famous trio of Bob Carpenter, the first Tom Hayward and George Tarrant, along with the absence of useful patronage and the difficulty of obtaining membership which led to a debt deemed unpayable.